cjdbarlow/Part-One/subclavian_vein.md

 * Laterally by the axillary vein

 ##Surface Anatomy
-The needle is placed in the deltopectroal groove, inferior and lateral to the middle third of the clavicle.
+The needle is placed in the deltopectoral groove, inferior and lateral to the middle third of the clavicle.
 The needle is inserted at a shallow angle, passing under the middle third of the clavicle aiming at the sternal notch.

 ---